Moesif/moesifasgi/README.md

 ### Options specific to outgoing API calls

-The options below are applicable to outgoing API calls (calls you initiate using the Python [Requests](http://docs.python-requests.org/en/master/) lib to third parties like Stripe or to your own services.
+The options below are applicable to outgoing API calls (calls you initiate using the Python [Requests](http://docs.python-requests.org/en/master/) lib to third parties like Stripe or to your own services).

 For options that use the request and response as input arguments, these use the [Requests](http://docs.python-requests.org/en/master/api/) lib's request or response objects.